simroux/ICTV_VirophageSG/README.md

 The file XXXX_best_markers-step_1.tsv lists the specific predicted proteins associated with all virophage markers detected, while
 XXXX_virophage_cds_to_family.tsv includes the list of MCP hits used to assign new sequences to virophage families.
 All other intermediary files can be safely ignored by most users.

+## Genus delineation and example scripts

+Genera within the *Maveriviricetes* class are proposed to be defined based on the identification of 7 shared genes or more between pairs of genomes.
+An example of this gene-sharing-based clustering is provided in "Example_scripts_genus/"